jsmolka/egg-player/readme.md

 - custom css with repaint event

 #### Player
-- remove time delay at start / overhead at end -> prebuffer?
+- remove time delay at start / overhead at end

 #### MusicBar
 - fix problems with long songs